 - (a) You may apply for a provisional certificate at any time.
 Provisional certificate applications are submitted through the Smarty Grants platform here. - (b) A provisional certificate is a non-binding decision about a project's eligibility for a final certificate, based on the information submitted in the application.
-It provides an indication only of the project's eligibility for a final certificate. - (c) A provisional certificate is not a guarantee that Screen Australia will issue a final certificate for the Producer Offset and does not prevent Screen Australia from making a decision to refuse to issue a final certificate. - (d) A decision not to issue a provisional certificate for a project does not prevent you from applying for a final certificate for the project. - (e) An applicant holding a provisional certificate must apply for a final certificate in order to access the Producer Offset.
-However, you may apply for a final certificate without having applied for a provisional certificate. - (f) It is important to note that for provisional certification, we will not: - (i) assess an applicant's estimated QAPE (and applicants are encouraged to obtain their own independent QAPE opinion, if required); - (ii) certify that interested-party transactions are budgeted in accordance with the arm's length principle; or - (iii) audit the claims in your application form and associated documentation. - (g) We determine a project's final eligibility for the Producer Offset based on the information provided at the time the application for a final certificate is made. - (h) Fees are payable for provisional certificate applications, which are scaled to the project's budget in accordance with the Rules and which are outlined in the application form. - (i) As a provisional certificate is based solely on information provided in the application, if any material changes to the project or its structure are made which decrease the level of significant Australian content or affect any other eligibility requirement, this may mean the project is no longer eligible.
+It provides an indication only of the project's eligibility for a final certificate. - (c) Importantly, the provisional certification process only assesses the criteria in subsections 376-65(2)-(6) of the ITAA (being significant Australian content (SAC), format requirements and minimum QAPE threshold); it does not address all of the eligibility conditions required for final certification. - (d) A provisional certificate is not a guarantee that Screen Australia will issue a final certificate for the Producer Offset and does not prevent Screen Australia from making a decision to refuse to issue a final certificate. - (e) A decision not to issue a provisional certificate for a project does not prevent you from applying for a final certificate for the project. - (f) An applicant holding a provisional certificate must apply for and be issued with a final certificate in order to access the Producer Offset.
+However, you may apply for a final certificate without having applied for a provisional certificate. - (g) It is important to note that for provisional certification, we will not: - (i) assess an applicant's estimated QAPE (and applicants are encouraged to obtain their own independent QAPE opinion, if required); - (ii) certify that interested-party transactions are budgeted in accordance with the arm's length principle; or - (iii) audit the claims in your application form and associated documentation. - (h) We determine a project's final eligibility for the Producer Offset based on the information available at the time the application for a final certificate is assessed and determined. - (i) Fees are payable for provisional certificate applications, which are scaled to the project's budget in accordance with the Rules and which are outlined in the application form. - (j) As a provisional certificate is based solely on information provided in the application, if any material changes to the project or its structure are made which decrease the level of

+Significant Australian content or affect any other eligibility requirement, this may mean the project is no longer eligible.
 We therefore recommend you seek your own expert advice in relation to the impact of any changes on your project's eligibility for the Producer Offset.
 You may apply for a re-assessment of the provisional certificate to obtain an updated indication of the project's eligibility for a final certificate.

-- (j) If a project does not enter production within two years of the provisional certificate being issued, you must seek a re-assessment of the provisional certificate or you can apply for a final certificate. - (k) A re-assessment fee will be payable if you require re-assessment of a provisional certificate. - (I) If your project is an official co-production, you can apply for provisional approval as an official co-production and for a provisional certificate for the Producer Offset at the same time.
-For further information on Australia's official co-production program, visit the website, or contact POCU. - (m) You can contact Screen Australia's Producer Offset and Co-production Unit (POCU) to discuss a proposed project and its eligibility for the Producer Offset.
+- (k) If a project does not enter production within two years of the provisional certificate being issued, you must seek a re-assessment of the provisional certificate or you can apply for a final certificate. - (I) A re-assessment fee will be payable if you require re-assessment of a provisional certificate. - (m) If your project is an official co-production, you can apply for provisional approval as an official co-production and for a provisional certificate for the Producer Offset at the same time.
+For further information on Australia's official co-production program, visit the website, or contact POCU. - (n) You can contact Screen Australia's Producer Offset and Co-production Unit (POCU) to discuss a proposed project and its eligibility for the Producer Offset.

-Phone:+61 2 8113 1042 Email: POCU@screenaustralia.gov.au Web: www.screenaustralia.gov.au/producer offset
+Phone:+61 2 8113 1042 Email: POCU@screenaustralia.gov.au Web: www.screenaustralia.gov.au/producer_offset